-“I think place, state of mind, time of day all effect what one makes.
-For me it seems so clear so often that what I’m trying to create is always some sort of response — to the material but also to the immediate environment.
+“I think place, state of mind, time of day all affect what one makes.
+For me, it seems so clear so often that what I’m trying to create is always some sort of response — to the material but also to the immediate environment.
 Sometimes a tense situation can bring on a successful result as well.

 Abstract and ethereal it is, and far removed from the blonde manes of Dolly Parton and Robert Plant.
 What wouldn’t seem to have been an inspiration for Vitiello to select the song for his cloud soundtrack, and what assumedly was for Parton deciding to do the song in the first place, was Plant’s beyond-famous lyrics:

 “‘Pretender’ takes a leisurely tour of the intermediate areas of Ms. Parton’s masculinity.
-This decelerando reveals, complete with suggestive lyrics, an unaltered transition between the ‘Dolly Parton’ the public usually hears and the normally hidden voice, pitched a fourth lower.
-To many ears this supposed trick effect reveals the mellifluous male voice to be the more natural sounding of the two.
-Astute star gazers have perceived the physical transformation, via plastic surgery, hair transplants and such, that make many of today’s media figures into narrow/bosomy, blemish-free caricatures and super-real ideals.
-Is it possible that Ms. Parton’s remarkable voice is actually the Alvinized [chipmunked] result of some unsung virile ghost lieder crooning these songs at elegiac tempos which are then gender polarized to fit the tits?
+This ç, an unaltered transition between the ‘Dolly Parton’ the public usually hears and the normally hidden voice, pitched a fourth lower.
+To many ears, this supposed trick effect reveals the mellifluous male voice to be the more natural sounding of the two.
+Astute stargazers have perceived the physical transformation, via plastic surgery, hair transplants, and such, that make many of today’s media figures into narrow/bosomy, blemish-free caricatures, and super-real ideals.
+Is it possible that Ms. Parton’s remarkable voice is actually the Alvinized [chipmunked] result of some unsung virile ghost lieder crooning these songs at elegiac tempos, which are then gender polarized to fit the tits?
 Speed and sex are again revealed as components intrinsic to the business of music.”

 On her 2002 album Stifled Love, the British sound collagist Vicki Bennett — aka People Like Us — created a track of stuttered “ums” and “uhs” called “Dolly Pardon”.
-The album is comprised of love songs chopped and altered, as Bennett told me, “before people can express themselves properly”.
+The album comprises love songs chopped and altered, as Bennett told me, “before people can express themselves properly”.
 Like Vitiello, Bennett expressed to me a sincere admiration for Parton and her work:

 “I love Dolly Parton because she is a strong woman who has directed her own career, yet remained a kind of friendly human being (or at least that is how she comes across to me), and her music contains great spirit.
 I also like that she has a private life — she does her job but also appreciates that there is more to life than being well-known.
 I like sampling strong female figures of older generations, the ones who aren’t stupid.
 She’s particularly inspiring being a female since there aren’t that many who will persist in the way that a male can find more natural.”

 A file of incomplete thoughts and interview notes sat on my hard drive for the ensuing years, occasionally revisited but never finished.
-I was fascinated by the fact that these artists working outside the mainstream seemed to embrace Parton even while using her work to their own ends, but it was somehow incomplete.
-I eventually came to realize that I was ignoring half my identity and as such half the reason I was trying to write about her.
+I was fascinated by how these artists working outside the mainstream seemed to embrace Parton even while using her work to their own ends, but it was somehow incomplete.
+I eventually realized that I was ignoring half my identity and, as such, half the reason I was trying to write about her.
 I was just collecting representations of Dolly, filters through which she could be viewed, which could also be fitted (and it chills the Tennessee DNA coursing through my blood to say it) as somehow representative of my East Coast, Ivy League, avant-garde, culturally elite lifestyle.
 A Soviet potato farmer would better understand what Dolly’s about than anyone might through the construct in which I’d wanted to house her.